Skip to main content

 STRUCTURAL EXPERTISE

-Load-bearing wall removal, beam sizing, and engineering coordination.
-We work directly with licensed structural engineers to ensure your open floor plan is safe and code-compliant.
+Load-bearing wall removal, steel and LVL beam sizing, and engineering coordination.
+Revolution coordinates licensed structural engineers as part of one open-book budget so your open floor plan is safe and compliant with Florida Building Code.

 Open Floor Plan Frequently Asked Questions